himanshuxd/HXD-yt-dlp-GUI/README.md

 # HXD's YouTube GUI Downloader 📺📥

-HXD's YouTube GUI Downloader is a user-friendly application to download YouTube videos in various formats using a graphical interface.
+HXD's YouTube GUI Downloader is a user-friendly application for downloading YouTube videos in various formats using a graphical interface.

 ## Features

 - Simple and intuitive user interface.
-- Support for downloading videos with various formats and options.
+- Support for downloading videos in various formats and options.
 - Ability to download subtitles along with videos.

 ## Installation

-1. **Download the Executable:**   You can download the executable file (`y.exe`) for Windows from the [Releases](https://github.com/himanshuxd/HXD-yt-dlp-GUI/releases/) page.
+1. **Download the Executable:** Download the executable file (`y.exe`) for Windows from the [Releases](https://github.com/himanshuxd/HXD-yt-dlp-GUI/releases/) page.

 2. **Run the Application:** Execute the downloaded `y.exe` file on your Windows system.

 ## How to Use the Downloader